kavorite/trake/README.md

 #unigram-bigram #multi-document #maximum-entropy #random-walk
 ```

-...many of which, as you may note, despite being multiple lexical units, only
+...many of which you may note, despite being multiple lexical units, only
 semantically encapsulate a singular concept or entity.
 I attempted an
 alternative approach to the one run in the main execution path of the script
 derived from TextRank, but the candidate sets I was generating were far too